odinhb/assume/README.md

 We know we don't need to perform another check on i, as we've exhausted all other options, but what happens when 'Dave' comes along next month and extends the enum to allow a 4?

-By recording our assumption in code, 'Dave' will (hopefully) test his new enum and quickly discover that he broke our previous assumptions.
+By recording our assumption in code, 'Dave' will (hopefully) test his new enum value and quickly discover that he broke our previous assumption.

 If he happens to read our code, it will say *right there in the code* that he's broken it, and he'll know to fix it.